A little bit about me

 How it all began

-The first time I attended a yoga class I fell asleep.
+The first time I attended a yoga class I fell asleep!
 My friend had to wake me up as I was happily snoring at the end of śavāsana.
 I was 19 years old and it was a hot summer day in my hometown of Monterrey, Mexico, so that was one great way to cool down!
 I didn't think much more of it and carried on with my life.
 Little did I know back then that two decades later I would be dedicating my life to teach and share this wonderful practice.
 For me, yoga has evolved from what I thought was just a physical practice, to be completely embedded into who I am and in the way I strive to lead my life.

 In 2015 I got pregnant with my first child and that was when my yoga journey truly began and when I found the more established daily practice that my body and mind were craving.
 My yoga practice kept me strong, focused and healthy during pregnancy and in preparation for birth and for motherhood.
-Now as a mother of two, I continue exploring all aspects of my yoga practice.
+Now as a mother of three, I continue exploring all aspects of my yoga practice.

 Returning to my practice after the birth of my children has been a learning curve full of challenges and surprises.
 But a rewarding journey that keeps reminding me the importance of an all encompassing yoga practice.